sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 **Counterfactual textual baselines:**
 * random texts: feeding the LLM with randomly generated sentences comprised of varying random words.
 This baseline evaluate whether the LLM actually utilize the content of tweets.
 * Shuffled tweets: feeding the LLM with chronologically disordered tweets, isolating the impact of temporal narratives from confounding patterns or memorization.
 This baseline assess the model reliance on temporal narratives.
-* Synthetic 'narratives': Feeding the LLM with generated narrative-like sentences experssing positive or negative cues, aligned with subsequent changes in the financial target.
+* Synthetic 'narratives': Feeding the LLM with generated narrative-like sentences expressing positive or negative cues, aligned with subsequent changes in the financial target.
 This baseline assess the LLM's ability to infer relationships between aligned narratives and the following market changes.

 ### Models